sri-arjuna/SWARM/docs/MANUAL.md

 ___$MORELESS___

-Refers to more or less, user settings
+Refers to more or less, user settings (default if both available: more)

 ___$FIND___